BHouwens/Bloodborne_Chalice_Guide/README.md

 ## Using It

-The guide requires Python and Pip to be installed and runs on the [Flask](http://flask.pocoo.org/) micro-framework.
+The guide requires Python and Pip to be installed and runs on the [Flask](http://flask.pocoo.org/) framework.
 It's very much still under development.

 If you would like to take a quick look, you can run the following from the project root: